symfony-cmf/symfony-cmf-docs/reference/menu.rst

 Dependencies
 ------------

-* KnpMenuBundle
+This bundle is extending the `KnpMenuBundle <https://github.com/knplabs/KnpMenuBundle>`_.

-Unless you change defaults and provide your own implementations, also depends on
+Unless you change defaults and provide your own implementations, this bundle also depends on

-* SymfonyRoutingExtraBundle for the doctrine router service symfony_cmf_chain_routing.doctrine_router Note that you need to explicitly enable the doctrine router as per default it is not loaded.
+* ``SymfonyRoutingExtraBundle`` for the router service ``symfony_cmf_routing_extra.dynamic_router``.
+  Note that you need to explicitly enable the dynamic router as per default it is not loaded.
-    See the documentation of the routing extra bundle for how to do this.
+  See the :doc:`documentation of the routing extra bundle</reference/routing-extra>` for how to do this.
-* Doctrine PHPCR-ODM to load route documents from the content repository
+* :doc:`/reference/phpcr-odm` to load route documents from the content repository